-Supervisor University (Supervisor U) – three EMD supervisors completed the City of Tulsa’s Supervisor U program this past year (John Reel, Kevin Jones, and Jesse Robbins).
+Supervisor University (Supervisor U) – three EMD supervisors completed the City of Tulsa’s Supervisor U program (John Reel, Kevin Jones, and Jesse Robbins).
 This is a six month program designed to help supervisors develop their skills as supervisors and arm them with the tools to become an effective leader.
 Knowledge and skills gained in Super U include: transitioning from a front line employee to supervisor, basics of budget development/control, how to coach employees, and managing relationships with employees and managers.

 Tulsa Blue Employee Recognition Program

 The City of Tulsa recognizes exceptional employees with the Tulsa Blue award.
 Tulsa Blue designates those who go above and beyond their regular duties and exemplify the characteristics of exceptional public service to the citizens of Tulsa and fellow City employees.